cloud-custodian/cloud-custodian/docs/source/filters.rst

     1. Group resources
     2. Sort each group of resources
-    3. Limit the number of resources in each group
+    3. Selecting a number of resources in each group
     4. Combine the resulting resources

 Grouping resources